 The Museum of Modern Art jobs

-Bachelor’s or associate’s degree in accounting.
-Two years accounting experience, preferably in a museum or not-for-profit environment.
-Strong knowledge of accounts payable policies and procedures.
-Team player with the ability to coordinate and communicate with individuals throughout the Museum.
+Bachelor’s degree or associate’s degree in accounting preferred.
+Three to five years accounts payable experience.
+Knowledge of accounts payable policies and procedures.
+Team player with the ability to coordinate and communicate with individuals throughout the museum.
 Excellent interpersonal skills.
-Self-starter with strong detail orientation and highly organized work habits.
-Experience and proficiency with PeopleSoft Accounts Payable module or similar ERP software.
-Knowledge of foreign vendor taxation and statutory reporting.
+Self-starter.
+Strong detail orientation with highly organized work habits.

 Graphic Design and Advertising